ABM for small B2B sales teams

 How to structure ABM for a small team

-Step 1: Define your target account profile (not just ICP).
+Step 1: Define your target account profile.

 Step 2: For each account, identify why you're targeting them right now.